Skip to content

 What if the payment happened during a marketplace deal?

-You may need both the payment page and the marketplace page, because the payment method and the buying or selling situation can each matter.
+You may need both the payment method and the buying or selling situation, because each can affect what to save and who to contact.